 Last updated: 28/11/2019

-So you like the idea of cruising around the Mediterranean or Caribbean, earning thousands of tax-free pounds, partying with the rich and famous?
-If you’re considering a job on a superyacht there are eight questions you need to ask yourself to see if it’s right for you.
+Do you like the idea of cruising around the Mediterranean or Caribbean on a superyacht, rubbing shoulders with the rich and famous, and earning thousands in tax-free money?
+If you’re considering a job on a superyacht, we recommend you first ask yourself these questions to see if the crew life is right for you!

 Five questions to ask yourself before moving aboard

 1. Do you value your privacy and personal space?

 As a junior crewmember starting out in the industry, it’s worth knowing that you’ll find yourself with very little personal space (and time) on board.
 With the majority of space on a superyacht reserved for the owner and guests, you’ll likely be allocated a bunk in a shared cabin with at least one other.
 With this in mind, and the nature of the job generally, you’ll rarely be alone and will have little space for home comforts and personal effects.
 So, if you enjoy your own company and a little solitude from time to time, the cramped crew life of big personalities might not be for you!
 On the other hand, living in close quarters will often grant you some lifelong friends and lots of fun – after all, you're all in the same boat, literally!